kiboschool/course-industry-experience-1/src/assessments.md

 ### Preparation Phase

 **The preparation phase is worth 25% of your final grade.** It will comprise of:
-- Goal Setting (2.5% )
+- Goal setting and preparing application material (5% )
-- Preparing application materials (2.5%)
-- Practicing behavioral interviews (5%)
-- Practicing technical interviews (5%)
+- Practicing behavioral and technical interviews(10%)
 - Applying for internships (5%)
-- Completing technical preparation modules (10%)
+- Completing technical preparation modules (5%)

 The table below provides further details of each requirement along with the due date.